 Socks are the quintessential Christmas gift, and it's a well-known scientifically proven* fact that the louder they are, the more fun you'll have riding.
 British company Morvelo does a particularly good line in loud socks, and if you like the patterns you can also find jerseys and others bits and pieces to match.

 Keep your head cosy and hide that post-ride helmet hair with a snug bobble hat.

-Knitted in Scotland, and with a perfectly perky bobble on top, this one from Findra has fleece lining over the ears and comes in a choice of three colours: heather purple, berry, or ocean blue.
+Knitted in Scotland, and with a perfectly perky bobble on top, this one from Findra has a fleece lining over the ears and comes in a choice of three colours: heather purple, berry or ocean blue.

 Coaching session or skills camp